• Skip to primary navigation

 Bake Until Golden Brown

-Place the pan in the oven and set a timer for about ⅔ through the cooking time.
-When the turkey is about ⅔ done, check for browning.
+Place the pan in the preheated oven and set a timer for about 2/3 through the cooking time.
+When the turkey is about 2/3 done, check for browning.

-If you feel that the breast and the top of the drumsticks are beginning to get too brown, make a tent of lightweight foil to drape over the top of the turkey to keep it from over-browning.
+👉 PRO TIP: Check the turkey periodically throughout the cooking time and, if you feel that the breast and the top of the drumsticks are getting too brown, make a tent of lightweight foil to drape over the top of the turkey to keep it from over-browning.

 Test for doneness with a meat thermometer.
 A thermometer placed deep within the thigh should read 180 degrees when done.